• Skip to main content

 Sometimes it’s Better to Start Over

-If your WordPress theme has a large number of errors that require significant portions of the theme to be re-coded, there are times when it makes sense to start over with your website and select a new theme that is more accessible or is “accessibility-ready.”
+If your WordPress theme has a large number of problems that require significant portions of the theme to be re-coded, there are times when it makes sense to start over with your website and select a new theme that is more accessible or is “accessibility-ready.”

 • Have I been using this theme for a long time?